Crosspost: Bloodlines #3 - The Indigo Spell

 The Indigo Spell begins on a hilarious note:

 This wasn't the first time I'd been pulled out of bed for a crucial mission.
-It was, however, the first time I'd been subjected to such a personal line of questioning.
+It was, however, the first time I'd been subjected to such a personal line of questioning."Are you a virgin?"

 "Huh?"
 I rubbed my sleepy eyes, just in case this was all some sort of bizarre dream that would disappear.
 An urgent phone call had dragged me out of bed five minutes ago, and I was having a little trouble adjusting.